3forge Architecture¶

 Release Notes¶

-Release notes are delivered approximately once per quarter and covers all features graduating from dev to stable.
+Release notes are delivered approximately once per quarter and cover all features graduating from dev to stable.
 There is no specific release date but instead they are released in sync with the delivery of note-worthy items.

 Backwards Compatibility¶